hash71/zoompress/README.md

 zoompress is a CMS.

-No frameword is used in this project.
+No framework is used in this project.
 Only functional PHP.

 MySQL used as DBMS here.